Knifemaking: Make A Knife From An Old Wrench

 blazing furnace burning coal blacksmiths | homemade forge plans

 After you’ve worked on the blade’s sharp edge, put it back on the hot forge.
 Wait for the color of the blade to turn into a glowing red.
-Remove the blade from the forge then douse it in to conclude the process.
+Remove the blade from the forge then douse it in engine oil to conclude the process.

 Finally, try not to apply pressure on the blade and allow it to cool for an hour.